proxmox/ceph/ceph/doc/rados/operations/bluestore-migration.rst

 A single logical OSD can be converted by using the ``copy`` function of ``ceph-objectstore-tool``.
 This requires that the host have a free device (or devices) to provision a new, empty BlueStore OSD.
-For example, if each host in your cluster has 12 OSDs, then you'd need a 13th available device so that each OSD can be converted in turn before the old device is reclaimed to convert the next OSD.
+For example, if each host in your cluster has twelve OSDs, then you'd need a thirteenth unused device so that each OSD can be converted in turn before the old device is reclaimed to convert the next OSD.

 Caveats:

-* This strategy requires that a blank BlueStore OSD be prepared without allocating a new OSD ID, something that the ``ceph-volume`` tool doesn't support.
+* This strategy requires that an empty BlueStore OSD be prepared without allocating a new OSD ID, something that the ``ceph-volume`` tool doesn't support.
 More importantly, the setup of *dmcrypt* is closely tied to the OSD identity, which means that this approach